christophermayfield/thesisprogress/dailythoughts.md

 #February 28th, 2019

 Not eating fast food has been rewarding.
 The last two days have consisted of just eating salads and whatever.
 I am subbing at Chino Adult School.
+I am going to try to get some work done.